robcarver17/pysystemtrade/docs/IB.md

 ## Data source objects
+f

-We treat IB as another data source, which means it has to conform to the data object API (see [storing futures and spot FX data](/docs/futures.md)).
+We treat IB as another data source, which means it has to conform to the data object API (see [storing futures and spot FX data](/docs/data.md)).
 However we can't delete or write to IB.
 Normally these functions would be called by the `/sysproduction/data/broker/` [interface functions](/docs/data.md#production-interface); it's discouraged to call them directly as the interface abstracts away exactly which broker you are talking to.

 Data source objects are instanced with and contain a *connection object* (and optionally a logger).
 They contain, and make calls to, *client objects*.
 They are in this [module](/sysbrokers/IB/)